Take your healthy eating to the top level: restorative nutrition

 Folate 21%

-Sunflower seeds are an excellent source of vitamin E, the body’s primary fat-soluble antioxidant.
-Vitamin E has significant anti-inflammatory effects that result in the reduction of symptoms in asthma, osteoarthritis, and rheumatoid arthritis, conditions where free radicals and inflammation play a big role.
+Vitamin E is the body’s primary fat-soluble antioxidant and has significant anti-inflammatory effects that result in the reduction of symptoms in asthma, osteoarthritis, and rheumatoid arthritis, conditions where free radicals and inflammation play a big role.
 Vitamin E has also been shown to reduce the risk of colon cancer, help decrease the severity and frequency of hot flashes in women going through menopause, and help reduce the development of diabetic complications.

 Vitamin E helps prevent cardiovascular disease.
 Vitamin E is one of the main antioxidants found in cholesterol particles and helps prevent free radicals from oxidizing cholesterol and can significantly reduce the risk of developing atherosclerosis.
 Those who get a good amount of vitamin E are at a much lower risk of dying of a heart attack than people whose dietary intake of vitamin E is marginal or inadequate.